Nail Polish Remover vs. Acetone: What’s The Difference?

 • Lighter-colored polish is typically easier to remove, and a non-acetone nail polish remover may be effective enough.

 • Although darker polish colors can be harder to remove, acetone can cause the polish color to leach into the nails and discolor them.
-It may be worth it to try to remove the dark color with the nail polish remover first before resorting to the acetone.
+Removing the dark color with the nail polish remover may be worth trying before resorting to the acetone.

 • You wear nail polish often and frequently need to use nail polish remover to change the colors.
 For regular use, nail polish remover will be much gentler on your nails and skin.